I teach from my love of practice and the sincere desire to offer to others what has transformed my own life.

 For years I suffered with the challenges of an eating disorder, depression, and addiction.
 I felt disconnected from my body, from my tenderness, and from my own ability to take care of me.

 When I turned to herbal medicine and the path of Yoga I began to slowly realize there was another way.
 A way that invites me to rich and deep places.
-A way that allows me to cultivate an internal compassion that can extend outward.
+A way that allows me to cultivate an internal well of compassion that can extend outward.
 A way that treats me like a whole, unique, and generative individual with possibility.
 This place is where the journey of healing happens.

-I did not expect my first teacher training in 2010 at Kripalu School of Yoga to lead on the path I have now dedicated my life to learning and teaching.
-But alas, it has.
+I did not expect my first teacher training in 2010 at Kripalu School of Yoga to lead me on the path I have now dedicated my life to learning and teaching.
+But alas, it did.
 After training I began to teach weekly classes and offer workshops in the Northeast.
-Since then I have taught at various studios and offered Yoga in schools to both students and staff members.
+Since then I have taught at various studios and have offered Yoga in schools to both students and staff members.

 In 2019&2020, I completed a three month Yoga Development Course followed by the Hatha Teacher Certification at Yasodhara Ashram in British Columbia.
 I am forever grateful for being invited to open up what Yoga means to me and, in doing so, changing the way I practice, teach, and live.

 As an herbalist I am forever a student of the plants and wild places.
 I graduated in 2018 from a three year clinical program at the Vermont Center of Integrative Herbalism.
 My teachers there embedded in me a set of strong foundational skills to be present to peoples hardships and ailments.
 The plants themselves have shown me their power of partnership and what it can mean to restore balance and health to the individual.